arushgupta2007/jewelify-project/README.md

 # Jewelify Project

 This repository contains the source code for the Jewelify project.
 This project is an e-commerce application for jewelry.
-The main feature of this project is (would) be to virtually try any choosen jewelry on the user, using the camera.
+The main feature of this project is (would) be to virtually try any chosen jewelry on the user, using the camera.

 ## Table of contents